ant-design/ant-design-pro/src/components/Login/demo/basic.md

         if (!err && (values.username !== 'admin' || values.password !== '888888')) {
           setTimeout(() => {
             this.setState({
-              notice: 'the combination of username and password is incorrect!', });
+              notice: 'The combination of username and password is incorrect!', });
           }, 500);
         }